 Our editor is designed to give warnings to ensure the best quality product is produced, and to alert you to any issues before you add your project to the cart.
 Here are the most common warnings you may see while designing your project, and what to do before placing your order:

 The low-res warning in our editor picks up on the DPI (dots per inch) of the image.
 Typically, if the DPI is lower than 180 DPI or the image will not print well at the size selected, a warning pops up.
 We recommend that files be sized to 300 DPI for the highest quality printing.

-This warning is set to prompt an image that may not print the most crisp at the size chosen, but the orange warning itself will not print.
-The photo will print pretty true to what you see on the screen with some loss of quality depending on the resolution, file size, and project size.
-Unfortunately, we cannot guarantee any image with a low resolution warning will print great, but this will give you an idea of how it will print.
+This warning is set to prompt an image that may not print the sharpest at the size chosen.
+The photo will print close to what you see in the PDF proof with some loss of quality depending on the resolution, file size, and project size.
+Unfortunately, we cannot guarantee any image with a low-resolution warning will print great, but the PDF proof will give you an idea of how it will print.

-What to do: We recommend moving images that are low resolution into smaller layouts within the editor or choosing a smaller print/frame size to condense the pixels and help the image print more clearly.
-You can also remove the image from your project.
+Moving images that are low resolution into smaller layouts within the editor or choosing a smaller print/frame size to condense the pixels will help the image print at a higher quality.